Johnyb0223/avr-dev-env/README.md

 ## Usage (Visual Studio Code Dev Containers)

 Here I will describe how to use this container with Visual Studio Code's Dev Containers extension.
 This is a very convenient way to develop with this container.
+You can find more information about Dev Containers [here](https://code.visualstudio.com/docs/devcontainers/containers).

 First ensure that you have Docker installed on your system.
 If you don't, you can install it by following the instructions [here](https://docs.docker.com/get-docker/).
 Also make sure the Docker daemon is running.